twilio-labs/paste/.changeset/modern-books-compare.md

 '@twilio-paste/customization': major
 '@twilio-paste/icons': major
 '@twilio-paste/style-props': major
+'@twilio-paste/core': minor
 ---

-This major version included listing all the missing peer dependencies for each Paste package.
+This version included listing all the missing peer dependencies for each Paste package.

 If you are using a package from Paste in isolation from Core, when upgrading to this latest version, be sure to correctly install all the missing peer dependencies.